X68K-us/x68k-us.github.io/docs.md

 video_mode=1024,1024,60
 ```

 **Windows:** For unpacking multiple files, on Windows, we recommend using 7zip, selecting all the files, and using the "Extract here" right click menu item.
+If asked to overwrite duplicate files, just say "Yes to All".

 **macOS:** Most of the tools will unfortunately create a dedicated folder for every game when you unpack (even if they say they won't, like in the case of Keka), so the most efficient way is to use the Terminal: